-Financial aid calculations are complex and factor income and assets differently, depending on the school you are applying to.
+Financial aid calculations are complex and factor income and assets differently and depend on the school.
 While most schools in the US use the Free Application for Federal Student Aid (FAFSA) to calculate their financial aid awards for students, several hundred - often the more selective private schools - use a form called the CSS Profile.

 If you’re anticipating your college costs in the coming years, you may be wondering how your home equity will be counted.
 If you own a home, are you less likely to receive financial aid?